eerimoq/gqt/README.rst

        }
    }

-Print the query instead of executing it:
+Print the query (and variables) instead of executing it:

 .. code-block::